dpiedra86/Stock-Analysis/README.md

 ![2018](https://github.com/dpiedra86/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018.png)

-# Pros and Cons
+# Summary

+Refactoring the code helps us to make it more efficient and easier to read.
+The main objective is to use the processing power of the machines to make repetitive tasks.
+Then simplify this tasks by reducing the number of steps to get the same result.

-Refactoring the code has its benefits. we will have a more concise set of isnturctions, this will traduce in a more efficient and easy to read code.
+Pros : Refactoring the code has its benefits. we will have a more concise set of isnturctions, this will traduce in a more efficient and easy to read code.

-Even when the code gets simplier, some insturctiones may imply knowledge of more advanced methods; this may complicate the undersatanding of each lien,  if the code is not clearly quoted for a not so experienced programmer.
+Cons: Even when the code gets simplier, some insturctiones may imply knowledge of more advanced methods; this may complicate the undersatanding of each lien,  if the code is not clearly quoted for a not so experienced programmer.